shikharchy/shikharchy.github.io/index.md

 Thank you for visiting my academic website. <br/>

-I am currently studying at [University of Vavuniya,Srilanka]<br/>
+I am currently studying at [University of Vavuniya,Srilanka].<br/>

 I am broadly interested in different forms of artificial intelligence that carry out the assigned tasks robustly and reliably.
-In an **unsorted list**, I spend most of my research on:
+In an **unsorted list**, I spend most of my time on:

 * Lifelong Human-Robot Interaction
 * Deep Learning and its Uncertainty & Robustness